Heisenberg-Limited Quantum Hamiltonian Learning via Randomly Spread Product-States: Theory

 \end{theorem}

 \begin{proof} See Appendix~\ref{lemma:isotropy_spreading}. \end{proof}

+The Fisher-information diagonalization described above does not rely on the Hilbert-space dimension being small.
+For $k$-local Hamiltonians with bounded connectivity, the commutator structure entering the Fisher information involves only $O(1)$ local operator contributions.
+Consequently, the ensemble-averaged Fisher matrix and the diagonalization mechanism remain independent of the Hilbert-space dimension.
+The locality-based argument establishing this property is provided in Appendix~\ref{lemma:isotropy_spreading}.

-This removes the need to design separate experiments for each Hamiltonian term, and allows all Hamiltonian components to be learned simultaneously from the same dataset, without needing to isolate or separate them one at a time, which becomes important if we want to learn all parameters at once with Heisenberg-limited scaling.
+Hence, using ensembles of spread states removes the need to design separate experiments for each Hamiltonian term, and therefore allows all Hamiltonian components to be learned simultaneously from the same dataset, without needing to isolate or separate them one at a time.
+This effect enables to learn all parameters together from one dataset within the Heisenberg-limited scaling window, also enabled by spread state ensembles as shown in the previous section.